-Commerce prerequisite: 15.411 or 15.401 plus one of 15.432 or 15.442 or 15.002 or 15.012.
+Commerce prerequisite: 15.432 or 15.442 or 15.002 or 15.012.
 Sciences prerequisite: Consult with the Head of the Department of Econometrics.

 The duality approach to economic optimization.
 Applications of duality theory to economic analysis and econometric modelling.